Uttam888/Movie_browser/README.md

 This page is a movie web application that displays all trending or high-rated movies and series in detail and has the ability to search for all movies.
 This page is fully responsive and has the ability to change the theme.
-React router dam bend is used.
+React router dom bend is used.

 ---